CD DocDB FAQ

 For Public documents:

 where the X's represent just the numbers of the document.
 In most cases, you will want to leave off the version so that the latest version of the document is displayed.
-If you want to link to an old version, add &version=XX to refer to the latest version.
+If you want to link to an old version, add &version=XX to refer to the desired version.

 Usually, if you have a document that isn't public, you want to provide the link to the document in both the private (username/password) and the certificate instances: